9QIX/3-tier-network-architecture/README.md

 ## Documentation 📖

-This documentation provides a step-by-step guide to setting up a multi-tiered application environment using nginx, Apache2, MariaDB, and NFS file sharing.
-Follow the instructions in each section to successfully set up your environment. 🚀🌐🛡️🔗📥📂
+This documentation provides a step-by-step guide to setting up a multi-tiered application environment using Nginx, Apache2, MariaDB, and NFS file sharing.
+Follow the instructions in each section to set up your environment successfully. 🚀🌐🛡️🔗📥📂